 PIP Replacement Surgery – Both Ruptured

-We begin the operation with Adrian Richards, the surgical director of Aurora Clinics, opening up the breast and finding the customary creamy fluid we only see from ruptured PIP implants.
+We begin the operation with Aurora Clinics Founder, the surgical director of Aurora Clinics, opening up the breast and finding the customary creamy fluid we only see from ruptured PIP implants.
 He squeezes it out into a container before removing the implant.
 The implant, after removal is shown to the camera and we see the rupture is in its infancy.
 A tiny rupture around the baseplate, but with the implant still in its original shape, meaning it is not very advanced.